How to Increase Rent

 How Much Can a Landlord Raise the Rent?

-- New York passed the Housing Stability and Tenant Protection Act of 2019, which addressed rent control and limits increases on rent-controlled housing to 7.5% or the average of the last five cost-of-living increases, whichever is less, for tenants renewing a lease.
+- New York: The Housing Stability and Tenant Protection Act of 2019 [3] limits rent increases for rent-controlled apartments to 7.5% per lease renewal or the average of the last five cost-of-living increases, whichever is lower.

 Landlords cannot increase rent if:

-- The lease hasn’t expired and doesn’t allow for an increase.
+- The lease hasn’t expired and doesn’t allow for mid-term increases.

-- Proper advance notice wasn’t given according to state and local laws.
+- Proper advance notice was not given in accordance with state and local laws.

-- The increase violates rent control or rent stabilization laws.
+- The increase exceeds rent control or rent stabilization limits.

-- It’s in retaliation for the tenant requesting repairs or reporting a housing code violation.
+- The increase is retaliatory for the tenant requesting repairs or reporting a housing code violation.

-- It discriminates against the tenant based on race, religion, or sexual orientation.
+- The increase is discriminatory against the tenant based on race, religion, or sexual orientation.

-- It’s an attempt to force the tenant to move out.
+- The increase is used as an eviction tactic to force the tenant to move out.

 Alternative Form